Last Updated: 15 June 2024

 The Game

-Now that we've got the politics out the way, on with the review and the real reason for this post.
+Now that we've got the politics out of the way, on with the review and the real reason for this post.

 My fourth NFL game and the first in the 2017 London International series, the Baltimore Ravens were visiting Wembley as guests to their hosts the Jacksonville Jaguars.
 London's adopted team were looking hot and feeling fresh, coming off the back of their recent run of good luck over here in the UK, yet the Ravens were still widely tipped to be the victors in this match-up.